tc39/notes/es9/2018-03/mar-22.md

 YK: The reason I ask is that the effectful import is a useful idea, and it does solve the mootool option

-KM: It execute more or less like a script, it's an assignement and puts flatten on the propotype
+KM: It execute more or less like a script, it's an assignement and puts flatten on the prototype

 JHD: If it not an import, there's no symbol.
 I wouldn't be ergonomic to use.
 If you're importing a function with a receiver that you can't use, that would be a less ergonimic.
 Either method syntax is critical, or the static Array.flatten is a better option than importing it.
 We don't have built modules, so that would be a huge thing.
 I would love it that we could just agree, when we have builtin modules we can just decide about ???.